Student Disability Resource Center

 Overview

-For any questions or concerns, please email Lisette Sanchez
+For any questions or concerns, please email Evelyn Gonzalez

-- Send your accommodation letters to your professors.
+- Send your accommodation letters through your AIM portal to your faculty.

-- Initiate discussions with your professor about your exam accommodations.
+- Initiate discussions with your faculty about your exam accommodations.

-- Schedule your test at least three days in advance with the SDRC.
+- Schedule your appointment(s) THREE business days in advance with the SDRC.

-- Abide by policies related to academic integrity and academic misconduct as outlined in on the back of the request for proctoring sheet.
+- Abide by policies related to academic integrity and academic misconduct.

 Faculty Responsibilities

-- Contact the SDRC by telephone (909) 607-7419 or e-mail sdrctesting@cuc.claremont.edu to notify your student of changes to test content prior to or during tests.
+- Contact the SDRC by telephone (909) 607-7419 or email us to notify your student of changes to test content prior to or during tests.

-- Consider being available by telephone or e-mail during the test in case the student with the disability requires clarification on any aspect of the test.
-Please provide the best contact method to the student when completing the request for proctoring form.
+- You MUST be available by telephone (call or text) or e-mail during the test in case the student with the disability requires clarification on any aspect of the test.
+Please provide the best contact method to the SDRC when submitting your instructions/exam through the AIM portal.

 SDRC Responsibilities